George Doughty (politician)

 Sir George Doughty JP (13 March 1854 – 27 April 1914) was a British ship-owner and politician from Grimsby in Lincolnshire.
-He sat in the House of Commons for most of the period from 1895 to 1914.
+He sat in the House of Commons for most of the period from 1895 to 1914, first as a Liberal, then a Liberal Unionist, and finally as a Conservative.

 Doughty was the son of William Doughty from Grimsby.
 He was educated at the Wesleyan Higher Grade School in Grimsby, and became a merchant, a ship-owner, and a partner in the Grimsby-based firm of Hagerup, Doughty and Company Ltd. He became an alderman of Grimsby, and was twice Mayor of the town, and was a Justice of the Peace (J.P.) for the Lindsey area of Lincolnshire.

 Standing as a member of the Liberal Party, Doughty was elected at the 1895 general election as the Member of Parliament for Great Grimsby, defeating the sitting Liberal Unionist MP Edward Heneage; by a narrow majority of just 181 votes (2.2%).